Welcome to Bakar Climate Labs - Pilot Program

 Our mission is to support you in creating groundbreaking solutions for our planet.
 We are dedicated to fostering innovation that emphasizes sustainability, working alongside visionary thinkers to build a thriving future for everyone.

-David Schaffer is the Hubbard Howe Professor of Chemical and Biomolecular Engineering, Bioengineering, and Molecular and Cell Biology at the University of California, Berkeley, and he also serves as the Executive Director of QB3 and the Director of the Bakar BioEnginuity Hub, Bakar Labs, Bakar Fellows, and Bakar ClimatEnginuity Hub.
+David Schaffer is the Hubbard Howe Professor of Chemical and Biomolecular Engineering, Bioengineering, and Molecular and Cell Biology at the University of California, Berkeley, and he also serves as Director of QB3 and Bakar Labs.
 He completed his B.S. in chemical engineering at Stanford University in 1993, his Ph.D. in chemical engineering at MIT in 1998, and a postdoctoral fellowship at the Salk Institute for Biological Studies in 1999 before joining Berkeley in 1999.
 There, he applies engineering principles to optimize gene and stem cell therapies, work that includes developing the concept of applying directed evolution to engineer targeted and efficient viral gene therapy vectors as well as new technologies to investigate and control stem cell function.
 He has published >250 papers, has advised >90 graduate students and postdoctoral fellows, is an inventor on >50 issued patents, and developed technologies that are being used in 9 human clinical trials.
 In addition, he has co-founded eight companies, including 4D Molecular Therapeutics (NASDAQ FDMT), Ignite Immunotherapies (acquired by Pfizer) and Rewrite (acquired by Intellia).
 Finally, he has received recognitions including the National Academy of Inventors, Andreas Acrivos Professional Progress Award, the American Institute of Chemical Engineers Pharmaceutical and Bioengineering Award, the American Chemical Society Marvin Johnson Award, and the Biomedical Engineering Society Rita Shaffer Young Investigator Award.

-Kaspar Mossman, PhD, Managing Director, QB3, Marketing, Bakar Labs
+Kaspar Mossman, Managing Director, QB3; Communications, Bakar Labs

 Kaspar Mossman, managing director at QB3, plays a central role in QB3 strategy and manages its early-stage entrepreneurship support including the mentorship program, SBIR workshop, IP landscape program, and legal support.
 Together with QB3's grants coordinator, he leads QB3's collaborative research program.
 He also heads marketing & communications at QB3 and Bakar Labs.
 Previously, he worked on the media staff at Proceedings of the National Academy of Sciences and held an AAAS mass media fellowship at Scientific American.
 He earned a PhD in biophysics from UC Berkeley.

-Jeremy Alberga, Chief Operating Officer, BBH, QB3, Bakar Labs
+Jeremy Alberga, Chief Operating Officer, Bakar Labs & QB3

 Previously, Jeremy was Director, Program Development and Strategy at the University of California San Francisco’s (UCSF) Institute for Global Health Sciences, where he focused on institutional strategy, fundraising, operations, and administration.
 Jeremy also served as Acting Director of the Center for Pandemic Preparedness and Response.
 He has 25 years of experience collaborating with the public, private and academic sectors, including over a decade working for Johns Hopkins University, the University of Washington, and UCSF.
 Jeremy has run not-for-profit organizations dedicated to scientific discovery in two dozen countries, including setting up research and public health programs in Cameroon and Botswana, and has been directly involved in the funding and execution of over $250 million in health, financing, and policy projects.